philipbulley/soundroom/server/README.md

 ## Running the node app

 The app requires that you've setup certain environment variables.
 One way to do this is by running the app from a shell script.
-Create a file called `start.sh` next to `index.js`, add the following:
+Create a file called `start.dev.sh` next to `index.js`, add the following:

     #!/bin/sh